+Something I have seen time and time again on local boards for wedding planning are questions about RSVP’s.
 Now I’ve already written a blog about invitation etiquette, and I lightly touched on RSVP’s, so if you just want an overview you can skip to that blog now.
 Within this one I am going to go into much more detail on just your RSVP card and the process of collecting that information.

-So let’s start with the basics of your RSVP card by taking about the type of card.
+Let’s start with the basics of your RSVP card by taking about the type of card.
 Yes there are types, as in a postcard, online or one you put in an envelope.

 - PROS: Very easy and quick for people to do, and generally leads to more RSVP’s actually coming in.